iqbalyarkhan/old-website/content/2021-11-20--Networking.md

 ![Physical-Layer](./images/aws/physical-layer.png)

 Layer 1 specs define how data is transmitted where data is raw bit (1s and 0s) streams between 2 devices using a shared physical medium.
-The specs define what voltage levels will be used, the timing of our signals, the rates etc. It is at this layer wher we determine what level of voltage would represent 1 bit and what level would represent 0 bit.
+The specs define what voltage levels will be used, the timing of our signals, the rates etc. It is at this layer where we determine what level of voltage would represent 1 bit and what level would represent 0 bit.
 Therefore a layer 1 device just understands layer 1 communication methods.
 While a layer 3 device would understand layers 1, 2 AND 3.

-What if we need more devices connect to each other?
+What if we need more devices connected to each other?
 Say 4 devices?
 You can use a hub to connect 4 devices together.
 A hub's job is to transmit a message received on any port to every other port.
 However, with hub communication, you can:

 - only have 1 device transmitting at a time
-- because there're no device addresses!
 - If 2 devices transmit at the same time, the message is corrupted.
 - there's no method to control media collision or media access control
 - not scalable if we can't handle collision